KWR-Water/hgc/docs/source/tutorial.rst

     df.pp_solutions[0].species

+Note that units of these speciation calculations are in mmol/L.

+One could even manipulate the solution by letting for example calcite precipitate and see how this changes pH

+.. ipython:: python

+    desaturated_solutions = [s.desaturate('Calcite') for s in df.pp_solutions]

+    pd.DataFrame(dict(
+        original=df.ph,
+        desaturated=[s.pH for s in desaturated_solutions],)
+    ).round(2)

-Note that units of these speciation calculations are in mmol/L. For more examples, please visit the `examples on the Github page of PhreeqPython <https://github.com/Vitens/phreeqpython/tree/master/examples>`_.
+For more examples,
+please visit the `examples on the Github page of PhreeqPython <https://github.com/Vitens/phreeqpython/tree/master/examples>`_.